MysterionRise/flavours-of-elastic/README.md

 # ODFE
 docker-compose -f docker/odfe/docker-compose.yml --env-file .env up

+# OPENSEARCH
+docker-compose -f docker/opensearch/docker-compose.yml --env-file .env up
 ```

-After some time you will have Kibana available at this [URL](http://localhost:5601/app/kibana#/discover)
+After some time you will have Kibana/OpenSearch Dashboards available at this [URL](http://localhost:5601/)

-## Comparison with Elastic version
+## Licence Changes

 After recent changes [announced](https://www.elastic.co/blog/licensing-change) for Elastic to move its product to SSPL licence, I would strongly recommend to keep using truly open source version of it.
 Not only it has security features available for free, but also it doesn't have any strings attached to it via SSPL licence.